 Impairment among psychiatrists may arise from physical, mental, or substance use-related disorders.
 Such impairment may compromise professional competence and pose a serious threat to patient welfare.
-An impaired psychiatrist who does not seek help and correct the problem fails the community of psychiatrists, its standards, and his or her patients.
+Impaired psychiatrists who do not seek help and correct the problem fail the community of psychiatrists, its standards, and their patients.
 Patients may not recognize an impairment or, if they do, be reluctant to report it.

 A psychiatrist who is concerned about an impaired colleague's ability to care for patients safely may attempt to counsel or encourage the impaired colleague to seek treatment and to refrain from patient care.
-However, if the impaired psychiatrist does not respond to a collegial approach, the psychiatrist has an obligation to address the problem through appropriate channels such as the state's impaired physician program, the state medical board, the chief of the service, the hospital medical staff procedures, or other available route (e.g. a District Branch wellness committee).
+However, if the impaired psychiatrist does not respond to a collegial approach, the psychiatrist has an obligation to address the problem through appropriate channels such as the chief of the service, the hospital medical staff procedures, the state's impaired physician program, the state medical board, or another available route (e.g., a District Branch wellness committee).